Galette! Pie’s very unassuming and carefree little sis. I love her.

 Have you ever made a galette before?
 You must.
-I have one in my archives you should save for this summer (peaches!), but you should definitely try today’s ASAP.
 Galette is the dessert I suggest to nearly any beginner baker, especially those nervous about making pie crust from scratch.
-Because great news!
+Because… great news!
 It’s literally free-form pie.
 Just as delicious + awesome as pie, but there’s no weaving, crimping, trimming, or any of that meticulous business.
-It’s impossible to screw up.
-I think we all need more low maintenance galettes in our life, just sayin.
+You can make mini fruit galettes, too!

-To make things super interesting, I played around with a new crust idea this week.
-Cornbread’s been on my mind since I had some incredible skillet cornbread a couple month’s ago in San Diego.
-Though this crust is nothing like cornbread, it still has some unbelievable buttery and cornmeal flavor going on.
-It crisps up beautifully, has a little crunch from the cornmeal, and when paired with juicy, sweet, and warm berries?
-Heaven heaven heaven.
+To make things super interesting, I played around with a new crust: buttermilk cornmeal!
+It doesn’t necessarily taste like cornbread, but it has similar flavors.
+This crust crisps up beautifully, has a little crunch from the cornmeal, and when paired with juicy, sweet, and warm berries?
+It’s absolute heaven.

 Make sure you chill the buttermilk cornmeal crust before shaping and filling.
 And by “shaping” I mean that in the most casual sense ever.
 Because galette is not picky.
 Whatever shape the dough rolls out to be, leave it.
 One thing to keep in mind, though– unlike pies where you can pile the fillings sky-high, galette’s don’t really like it when there’s too much stuff.
 The crust will become mushy, shapeless, and blah.
 (Technical terms here.)
 To avoid that nonsense, keep this in mind: flat and compact.
 Flatten that filling down, compact the fruit as much as you can, and leave a 2-3 inch border so you can fold the edges over.